Sjc1000/simple_plugin/README.md

     print(name)
     ref.function()
 ```
-This will print the name of each plugin and run .function() from each plugin.
+This will print the name of each plugin and run function() from each plugin.